Bira/octopus-carnival/_drafts/wir-dscc-dwarf.md

 The book kinda conflates this with dwarves not knowing how to read at all, and therefore not knowing any magic, but that's a giant leap that I think is incorrect.
-Written Dwarven is a lost language, but Common and a lot of others still have written forms and magic lore doesn't have to be encoded in Dwarven.
+Dwarven writing is a lost art, but Common and a lot of other languages still have written forms and magic lore doesn't have to be encoded in Dwarven.
 I'd say dwarves are as likely to be literate and to know magic rituals as any other person in this setting.